 Thursday June 22, 3:15 - 6:15 PM, Rear of Exhibit Hall (Hall B1)

 The US Human Rights Network, Project South, and the Center for Ethical Living and Social Justice Renewal (CELSJR) will offer an interactive popular education training on grassroots governance, democracy, and shared liberation.
 This session will help participants develop their own intersectional analysis and plan for action.
-Presenters: Colette Pichon Battle, Esq., Stephanie Guilloud, Rev. Deanna Vandiver
+Presenters: Colette Pichon Battle, Esq.
+(Executive Director of the US Human Rights Network), Stephanie Guilloud (Co-Director of Project South), Rev. Deanna Vandiver (Co-Director of the Center for Ethical Living and Social Justice Renewal)

 Emergency!
 Climate Change & Environmental Justice